marabesi/marabesi.com/_posts/2021-05-29-on-100-percent-code-coverage.md

 - Security checks
 - Performance budget

-Many would argue that code coverage would have its place, which I agree.
+Many would argue that code coverage would have its place, which **I agree**.
 We could use code coverage as a gate to not allow code into production, if the code base has less than X percentage we fail the release process.
-Therefore, besides being a quality gate, it should be a indication of the test suite.
+Therefore, besides being a quality gate, it should be a indication of the test suite health.

-The team, should trust the test suite and the coverage should reflect the health of the suite.
-Which, in many cases this is not what happens.
+The team, should trust the test suite and **the coverage should reflect the health of the suite**.
+Which, in many cases this is **not what happens**.
 The common approach is to target X percent of coverage no matter what.

 ## Avoiding wrong metrics